Minor Programs / Areas of Special Interest (ASI)

 MINIMUM GPA - 2.0

-A 2.0 grade point average, including all Mines graded courses used for the minor, must be met in order to receive the minor designation on the transcript.
+A 2.0 grade point average, including all CSM graded courses used for the minor, must be met in order to receive the minor designation on the transcript.
 Transfer credit hours do not factor into the minor grade point average.

 LEVEL - At least 9.0 credits must be at the 300-level or above.